ColoradoStark/Unreal-Engine-http-requests/README.md

 # Unreal-Engine-http-requests
-An API client written in C++ / Blueprint that works with the API in my other repository
+An API client written in C++ / Blueprint that works with the REST API and servers set up in my other repositories